Calathea spp.

 Growth & Life Cycle

-DormancyNo true dormancy; growth slows in winter.
+DormancyNo true dormancy; growth slows in cooler, darker months.

 Propagation

-Best SeasonSpring or early summer
+Best SeasonSpring to early summer when growth is active.

 Maintenance & Notes

-ToxicityNon-toxic to pets and humans.
+ToxicityNon-toxic to cats, dogs, and humans (pet-safe).

 Recent Public Plants